 1 Clarkston Road

-I am a Person-centred counsellor with my own private practice in the Southside of Glasgow.
-I also work at Southside Counselling and am available there by arrangement (see address).
-I work with a wide range of clients and offer you a safe and confidential space where you can explore your thoughts, feelings and concerns.
+I am a Person-centred counsellor with my own private practice in Orchard Park, Thornliebank, on the Southside of Glasgow.
+I also work at Southside Counselling in Cathcart, where I have a room on Wednesday afternoons (see address).
+I work with a wide range of clients issues, and offer you a safe and confidential space where you can explore your thoughts, feelings and concerns.
 These explorations take courage and it can be scary for people to ask for help at the time when they need it the most.
 Thoughts and feelings directly impact on your mood and ability to cope with life, so talking through these feelings can help you to deal with your distress and encourage positive change.

-I have a speciality in counselling people who may be experiencing addiction, in particular with alcohol.
-I work part-time as a therapist in one of the most successful and prestigious addiction rehabilitation hospitals in Europe.
-I'm also a part-time lecturer at a Glasgow college counselling faculty where I deliver courses on how counsellors can work with addictions.
+I have a speciality in counselling people who may be experiencing addiction, in particular with alcohol and cocaine.
+I have worked as a therapist in one of the most successful and prestigious addiction rehabilitation hospitals in Europe.
+I'm also a part-time counselling lecturer at a Glasgow college where I deliver courses on how counsellors can work with addictions.
 Addiction is not 'self-inflicted' or a 'moral weakness' it is a debilitating illness.
 Counselling is very effective in managing both substance (alcohol, drugs etc) and behavioural (gambling or shopping, for example) addictions and can be life-changing.

-If you feel we can work together then subsequent sessions will be 1 hour duration.
+Counselling sessions will be 1 hour duration.
 In the first full session we'll go through a short, 1 page contracting form, which we'll both agree and sign.
-The contract covers issues such as your confidentiality.
+The contract covers issues such as your safety and confidentiality.
 The time is yours to explore any issues that you feel are causing you distress.
 We will regularly review progress so you have a sense of whether you're getting what you need from the sessions.
 This will also help us to decide when is the best time to end counselling.

 Training, qualifications & experience